LGBTQ history in Hawaii: 20th century

 However, in 1900's Ex Parte Edwards, the defendant from the prior trial was ordered to be released by the Territorial Supreme Court, as his prior trial under the Republican government had taken place without an indictment, as was required by U.S. law.

 Numerous convictions would be upheld by the Supreme Court for the first few decades of the 20th century.
 The 1949 "disorderly conduct" law enacted in the Territory also prohibited solicitation or loitering of same-sex sexual favors in public places.

 1950–1969

 In 1958, the last reported Supreme Court case of sodomy in Hawaii, Territory v.
 Bell, held that persons of the opposite sex could also be convicted for the offense of sodomy.

 1970–1989

 In 1972, the criminal code was substantially revised.
 Among other things, the revision retained the abrogation of common-law crimes, eliminated the solicitation provision of the disorderly conduct law, abolished the crime against nature law and set varying ages of consent for different sexual activities.

+The first pride celebration in Hawaii was a 1974 march held in Honolulu.

 In 1978, the constitution was amended to provide the right to privacy for the first time.
 Despite the State v.
 Mueller (1983) ruling which interpreted this amendment conservatively and ruled out any consideration for sexual privacy, the State legislature acted in 1986 to lower the age of consent to 14 years of age, the lowest in the nation at the time.